nens/threedi-docs/source/h_onedee_flow.rst

 | :math:`s`: Along-flow direction
 | :math:`K_{tot}`: Total conveyance factor

 The conveyance factor is a measure of the flow capacity of a channel.
 The factor combines geometry and roughness information.
-There are two options to determine this factor.  i) assuming the roughness and the velocity uniform over the domain and ii) allowing for variations in the cross-flow direction.
-These are the so-called i) Single Section Method (for closed, open, and semi-open sections) and ii) Compound Section Method or Conveyance Method (for open sections only).

-The Single Section Method considers the cross-section of the 1D element as a whole.
-The velocity is assumed to be uniform over the whole section.
-Therefore, this method works best for relatively uniform cross-sections.
-On the other hand, the Compound Section Method, which is used specifically for open channels, divides the channel cross-section into several sub-sections depending on the channel's depth.
-This way, the variations in velocity related to the depth and roughness of the channel is properly taken into consideration.
+There are two options to determine this factor.
 Both methods evaluate the friction based on the geometry and roughness of the section using either Chézy or Manning formulations for the roughness.
 In 3Di, friction types are distinguished as Chézy, Manning (for the 1st method) and Chézy with conveyance, Manning with conveyance (for the 2nd method).

+Single section method
+^^^^^^^^^^^^^^^^^^^^^

+This method is suitable for closed, open, and semi-open sections.
+It assumes uniform roughness and velocity over the domain and therefore works best for relatively uniform cross-sections.
+This method considers the cross-section of the 1D element as a whole.

-In the Single Section method, the conveyance factors are defined as:
+In the single section method, the conveyance factors are defined as:

 .. math::
    :label: Conveyance Factor